Chemical equation: Matrix method

 Like previously, any nonzero stoichiometric vector ν, which solves the matrix equation, will balance the chemical equation.

 The set of solutions to the matrix equation is a linear space called the kernel of the matrix A. For this space to contain nonzero vectors ν, i.e. to have a positive dimension J_{N}, the columns of the composition matrix A must not be linearly independent.
 The problem of balancing a chemical equation then becomes the problem of determining the J_{N}-dimensional kernel of the composition matrix.
-It is important to note that only for J_{N} = 1 will there be a unique preferred solution to the balancing problem.
+Only for J_{N} = 1 will there be a unique preferred solution to the balancing problem.
 For J_{N} > 1 there will be an infinite number of preferred solutions with J_{N} of them linearly independent.
 If J_{N} = 0, there will be only the unusable trivial solution, the zero vector.

 Techniques have been developed to quickly calculate a set of J_{N} independent solutions to the balancing problem, which are superior to the inspection and in that they are determinative and yield all solutions to the balancing problem.